tenpn/ChestOfPropertyDrawers/readme.md

 Each directory contains one drawer, and some documentation.

+##Installation

+Download the zip from the ZIP button above, expand into your Assets directory.

+##More Drawers

 Got an idea for a drawer?
 No time?
 Suggest it in the issues page! https://github.com/tenpn/ChestOfPropertyDrawers/issues

+###Pull Requests

 Pull requests more than welcome, but new drawers must be grainular enough to be of use to multiple projects.